Bolzano: City districts and neighbouring communities

-In 1911 Zwölfmalgreien and in late 1925 the Gries municipality were incorporated in the Bolzano civic district.
+In 1911 Dodiciville/Zwölfmalgreien and in late 1925 the Gries municipality were incorporated in the Bolzano municipality.
 Neighbouring communities are: Eppan, Karneid, Laives, Deutschnofen, Ritten, Jenesien, Terlan and Vadena.

 Climate

 Being located at multiple climate borders, Bolzano features a humid subtropical climate (Cfa) with hot summers and very cold winters by Italian standards.
-According to the Trewartha classification, this climate could not be really considered a subtropical climate because fewer than 8 months are at least 10 °C, and thus would be considered a semi-continental climate with hot summers.
+According to the Trewartha classification, this climate could not really be considered a subtropical climate because fewer than 8 months are at least 10 °C, and thus would be considered a semi-continental climate with hot summers.
 Some of its suburbs are designated an oceanic climate (Cfb) based on cooler summer temperatures, while mountains in the area may feature a continental climate (Dfb).
 The climate of Bolzano is influenced by its low altitude in a valley south of the main Alps.
 This causes very sheltered conditions from cool winds during daytime, ensuring much warmer temperatures year-round than in similar valley cities north of the range.